-In the PitchBook Excel Plugin, the count is running daily against the number of companies that that data is pulled for on a spreadsheet or template regardless of the number of data points for each company (e.g. one data point for a company or 1,000 data points for a company each count as one retrieval against the daily and monthly maximum).
+In the PitchBook Excel Plugin, the count is running daily against the number of companies that data are pulled for on a spreadsheet or template regardless of the number of data points for each company (e.g. one data point for a company or 1,000 data points for a company each count as one retrieval against the daily and monthly maximum).
 PitchBook does not double count companies within the same day.

 Q: Does the PitchBook/BVR Guideline Public Company Comps Tool have data for non-U.S. countries?
 If so, which exchanges are included?

-A: Yes, the Tool does provide data on non-U.S. public companies, in additinoal to U.S. public companies.
+A: Yes, the Tool does provide data on non-U.S. public companies, in addition to U.S. public companies.
 Currently, the Tool provides data from 91 exchanges for more than 90,400 securities.
 Please click here to view detailed fundamental coverage statistics.